 When we were born, I wore bracelet A, and my twin wore bracelet B. The bracelet A meant I was born first.
 To be exact, it was one minute earlier than my twin.
 That is a common question from onlookers–who was born first?
 And boy, I loved answering that question with a great big smile, "Me, I was born first."
 We were identical in so many ways–at least on the surface.
 I think we defined "Double Trouble"–and I say that with a smile on my face too.
 We were good kids with a lot of energy.
 The biggest thing we would get in trouble for was sitting in the same chair and giggling to the point it annoyed everyone.
 We loved to laugh together—so many fun aspects of being a twin.
 My Mom may disagree with you as she had three kids close in age. :)

 What's innate to twins?

 As an adult, I am built for relationships as I learned how to share, communicate (maybe over-communicate), and compromise with another individual my entire life.
-My communications skills are excellent.
-It is a twin thing for sure!
+My communication skills are excellent.
+It is a twin thing, for sure!
 Singletons do not grow up chatting and laughing to someone all day long like me. :)

-Being an identical twin is a gift, and at times the differences are more prominent as we grow older.
+Being an identical twin is a gift, and the differences are sometimes more prominent as we grow older.